symbol/symbol-docs/source/server.rst

 ====================

 With |codename|, businesses can launch and extend private networks by developing :doc:`custom plugins <concepts/plugin>` and extensions at the protocol level.
-The package |catapult-service-bootstrap| contains the necessary setup scripts to deploy a network for testing and development purposes with just one command.
+The package |symbol-bootstrap| contains the necessary setup scripts to deploy a network for testing and development purposes with just one command.

 To run a private test net, follow :doc:`this guide <guides/network/creating-a-private-test-net>`.